 Living and Learning

-This area was developed to encourage a member's personal growth --mentally, spiritually, civically and through family.
+This area promotes participation and provides information and ideas in the areas of personal growth.
+It was developed to encourage a member's growth -- mentally, spiritually, civically and through family.
+Oversees invocations and benedictions at meetings.
 This area was not available prior to the 2009-2010 year.

 Ways and Means

 Each chapter needs to raise funds for normal operating expenses and also raise funds to help local and state organizations.
 Promotes state promotional items for each trimester and the state store.

 Records and Recognition

 This area is designed to help keep those important project records on file.
 Ideas for chapter histories come from this area as do awards and incentive ideas.
 This area promotes the USWT Project Recognition program; advertising and promoting outstanding projects in each programming area; and encouraging members to improve themselves.

 This is the official newspaper of the Minnesota Women of Today.
 This person is responsible for gathering information for the monthly newsletter, putting it together in and easy to read format, copying if necessary and distributing it to chapter members, District Director, President and others as required.

 Every member is encouraged to submit an article to this newspaper to share joys and success.